Meihui-Zhu/cervical-cancer-mlops-pipeline/README.md

 This command will:

-1. clean generated outputs from previous runs;
+1. Clean generated outputs from previous runs;
-2. load the original UCI dataset;
+2. Load the original UCI dataset;
-3. create a 70/30 stratified historical/future split using `Biopsy`;
+3. Create a 70/30 stratified historical/future split using `Biopsy`;
-4. assign synthetic daily arrival dates to the future records;
+4. Assign synthetic daily arrival dates (from `2026-05-08` to `2026-05-21`) to the future records;
-5. train and evaluate the final model on historical data;
+5. Train and evaluate the final model on historical data;
-6. save the trained model;
+6. Save the trained model;
-7. run inference for all simulated daily batches;
+7. Run inference for all simulated daily batches;
-8. save predictions to CSV files and SQLite;
+8. Save predictions to CSV files and SQLite;
-9. run drift monitoring for each daily batch.
+9. Run drift monitoring for each daily batch.

 ## Run individual steps